fusioncharts/dev_centre_docs/getting-started/react-native/your-first-gauge-using-react-native.md

 2. Include `react-native-fusioncharts` component

-3. Store the chart configurations in `this.state`.
-In this:
+3. Define the chart configuration in a JSON.
     * Set the gauge type as `angulargauge`.
 Each chart type is represented with a unique chart alias.
 For Angular Gauge, the alias is `angulargauge`.
 Find the complete list of gauge types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts#fusionwidgets-xt-8).
     * Set the width and height (in pixels).
     * Set the `dataFormat` as **json**.